Generating clip path (bleed) on a single side

-NOTE: The procedure that follows is the automatic way of generating a bleed.
-If for some reasons you want to generate bleed by hand, use the modes for offset or hull.
-Functionally, the manually and automatically generated bleeds are identical.
+NOTE: The procedure that follows is the automatic way of generating bleed.
+If for some reasons you want to generate bleed by hand, use the offset-drawing mode.
+The two modes produce identical results.

 1. On the Layout toolbar, click Generate Bleed by Levels of Importance .